hannalaguilar/hannalaguilar/README.md

 ### Hi there 👋 I’m @hannalaguilar
-- 👀 I’m interested in Artificial Intelligence, Data Science and Computer Vision
+- 👀 I’m interested in Artificial Intelligence, Computer Vision and LLMs
-- 🌱 I’m currently studying a Master in Artificial Intelligence
+- 🌱 I recently completed my Master in Artificial Intelligence
-- 🔭 I'm currently working as a Machine Learning Engineer in an IT start up
+- 🔭 I'm currently working as a Research at the University of Barcelona
 - 💞️ I’m looking to collaborate on tech school for (migrant) women as a volunteer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hannalizarzaburu/)